PhaserEditor2D/PhaserEditor/docs/jseditor.rst

 --------------------------------------

-With Phaser you write the game with JavaScript as main language (there is also support for TypeScript).
+With Phaser, you write the game with JavaScript as the main language (there is also support for TypeScript).
 In Phaser Editor the JavaScript programming is a first citizen, the JavaScript editor is the more important component for us, and we do an extra effort to build the best experience for the Phaser developer.

 The JavaScript editor is part of the JSDT (Eclipse Web Tools) and we extended and modified it to adjust it to the Phaser API and style.

 When you create a Phaser Project the main JS file is opened in the editor.
-To open the JS editor manually you can navigate to the JS file in the Project Explorer and double click on it.
+To open the JS editor manually you can navigate to the JS file in the Project Explorer and double-click on it.

 Phaser API smart code completion
 ================================